-- In a medium bowl, combine sweet potato baby food, flour, rolled oats and honey.
-Use a sturdy spatula to combine everything together.
-Dump contents to a lightly floured working surface and knead dough together.
+- In a medium bowl, combine sweet potato baby food, flour, rolled oats, and honey.
+Use a sturdy spatula to combine everything.
+Dump contents to a lightly floured working surface and knead the dough together.

 - Pat or roll dough to a thickness of about 1/4 to 1/2-inch.
-Use desired cookie cutters to punch of shapes.
-Stick to one or two similar sized shapes to ensure even baking.
+Use desired cookie cutters to punch shapes.
+Stick to one or two similar-sized shapes to ensure even baking.

 Note: If your dog has no wheat/gluten allergies, you can use all-purpose flour or whole-wheat flour.
 Make sure sweet potato baby food is free of salt.

 Are sweet potatoes and yams the same thing?

 No!
 Yams and sweet potatoes are different vegetables.
 They come from different plants and originate from different countries.